wildchld-ops/grafana_speedtest_dashboard/README.md

 # Grafana, InfluxDB and a Speedtest.net CLI test<br>
 Used PimpMyLife setup here - https://pimylifeup.com/raspberry-pi-internet-speed-monitor/<br>
-If you didn't use the above make sure you setup InfluxDB's database NAME, LOGIN, and PASSWAORD are correct when entering the data into Grafana.<br>
+If you didn't use the above link, make sure you setup InfluxDB's database NAME, LOGIN, and PASSWAORD when entering the data into Grafana.<br>
 I'm also not using the uplink to GDrive.<br>

 # Plans for this project was to evaluate the quality of service of my ISP (T-Mobile Home Internet).<br>